Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 Definitions

 Infant: A baby under 12 months of age.
-Infants are more vulnerable during sleep compared to older children and adults because they have:
+Infants are more vulnerable during sleep compared to older children and adults.
+This is because they have:

 - smaller, more easily compressed airways.
 An infant’s airway has a similar diameter to a drinking straw

-- large, heavy heads relative to body size
+- large, heavy heads relative to the size of their body

 - less respiratory stamina